CarlBrendt/Text_Classification_NLP/README.md

+# Text Сlasification Project
+NLP Text Clasification using RNN and Transformers

 # Description
 The Class_Using_RNN and Class_Using_Transformers folders contain the .ipynb model training file,<br>
 and the final solution as a csv file.